Brazilian Navy Nuclear Program: Conflicting accounts

 According to Admiral Othon, during Serpa's administration "everything that could be done to make life difficult was done", including the opening of 33 inquiries against him, none of which found him guilty.
 He only left the project in 1994 because his time of service in the Navy had ended.
 For Admiral Flores, Serpa "was excessively strict in cutting what he called Othon's excessive freedom.
 Othon, in turn, did not make things easy", and there was a "violent conflict" between the two figures.
 Othon's methods were troublesome: in 1993, without authorization from his superiors, he hired two companies headed by officers to bring in 400 more employees.
 Soon after, he discovered that a couple loitering around his home was investigating him under orders from the Navy Intelligence Center.

-In Admiral Mauro César's recollection, Serpa had the full support of the admiralty to remove Othon from the project, and Othon retaliated with a biased version of events.
-This was the case with the project's priority level, which, according to Othon, had dropped from first to eighteenth place; Mauro César countered that there was no unified priority ranking before.
+In Admiral Mauro César's recollection, Serpa had full support of the admiralty to remove Othon from the project, and Othon retaliated with a biased version of events.
+This was the case with the project's priority level, which, according to Othon, had dropped from first to eighteenth place; Mauro César countered that there had been no unified priority ranking before.

 From 1995 onward, the Navy had to sustain the program on its own, leaving it in a "vegetative" state.
 Nuclear propulsion was postponed to an indefinite future.
 Admiral Mauro César, Serpa's successor at the Ministry of the Navy, held a similar view: both believed the nuclear submarine project was too costly, but neither abandoned its funding.
 Admiral Roberto de Guimarães Carvalho, Navy Commander (a position that replaced that of minister in 1998) from 2003 to 2007, included PNM funding in the investment program submitted to the Chief of Staff of the Presidency, but had to keep it at low priority to focus on surface fleet capabilities.
 It was only in 2007 that the Navy Command (formerly the Ministry) was taken over by a well-known proponent of the nuclear submarine, Admiral Júlio Soares de Moura Neto.

 For Admiral Othon, "a certain school of thought—and we had four administrations [Serpa, Mauro César, Chagasteles, and Carvalho] from this school—does not want to finish the project".
 Mauro César argued that these administrations did what they could to keep the program alive in a scenario of "resource strangulation"; he himself took Fernando Henrique Cardoso to Aramar and even considered the direct purchase of a French nuclear submarine.
-For historian João Roberto Martins Filho, the "tensions pitted influential admirals against each other, but apparently the budget cuts did not depend on the Navy's internal strength, but on external political circumstances".
+For historian João Roberto Martins Filho, the "tensions pitted influential admirals against each other, but apparently the budget cuts did not depend on the Navy, but on external political circumstances".